Equipping Latinos and other DC-area residents with the skills and financial tools to create a better future for their families and communities.

 The Coalition for the Fair Redevelopment of Wheaton is a collection of Montgomery County residents, small business owners, and nonprofits that seek to ensure that the existing community is able to benefit from the redevelopment project of Wheaton's downtown.

-After successfully advocating in early 2011 for key planning studies and the strengthening of small business financial assistance legislation, the Coalition is now calling for a “written pledge” for the existing Wheaton community and full, adequate funding for the Small Business Assistance program.
+After successfully advocating in 2012 for key planning studies and the strengthening of small business financial assistance legislation, the Coalition is now calling for a “written pledge” for the existing Wheaton community and full, adequate funding for the Small Business Assistance Program.

 Apartment building sales across the District threaten to displace thousands of residents from their homes.